icco/CSC300/notes/notes.md

  * 2002-2006 new policy
    * You, the IP creator, own the IP
-   * University claims quity ownership
+   * University claims equity ownership
       * Only when you use extraordinary resources
    * Whenever you do team work, make sure you make a little IP agreement.
-   * different from UC system, which requires you signing the equivelent to an NDA
+   * Different from UC system, which requires you signing the equivalent to an NDA
       * but they have IP lawyers you can talk to.
    * Students own all IPO, but teachers have right to use material in class.
    * Slightly stricter equity sharing rules when you use the extraordinary resources